← All posts

 L=n=0Nwnen2Δtweighted tracking+101Nnmax(en0.01,0)tail penalty+102 ⁣nun2Δteffort+1021NnjnejΔtintegral penalty\mathcal{L} = \underbrace{\sum_{n=0}^{N} w_n\, e_n^2\,\Delta t}_{\text{weighted tracking}} + \underbrace{10 \cdot \frac{1}{N}\sum_n \max(|e_n| - 0.01,\, 0)}_{\text{tail penalty}} + \underbrace{10^{-2}\!\sum_n u_n^2\,\Delta t}_{\text{effort}} + \underbrace{10^{-2} \cdot \frac{1}{N}\sum_n\left|\sum_{j\le n} e_j\,\Delta t\right|}_{\text{integral penalty}}

-where wn=1+5(tn/T)2w_n = 1 + 5\,(t_n / T)^2 and T=8sT = 8\,\text{s}.
+where wn=1+5(tn/T)2w_n = 1 + 5\,(t_n / T)^2 and T=10sT = 10\,\text{s}.

 Weighted tracking is the dominant term.
 The quadratic time-weighting wnw_n goes from 11 at t=0t = 0 to 66 at t=Tt = T, so errors near the end of the simulation are penalised six times more than early-transient errors.
-This is similar in spirit to ITAE but uses a quadratic ramp normalised by the horizon length rather than a linear ramp in absolute time.

-Tail penalty adds a hard push toward zero once the error is larger than 0.01m0.01\,\text{m}.
+Tail penalty adds a hard push toward zero once the error exceeds 0.01m0.01\,\text{m}.
 It acts as a deadband: below the threshold the gradient from this term vanishes, preventing the optimiser from over-tightening in the noise-free simulation.

 Effort penalises large control signals with a small coefficient (10210^{-2}), discouraging unnecessarily aggressive gains.

-Integral penalty discourages large integral accumulation, which indirectly limits integral windup.
+Integral penalty discourages large integral accumulation, which indirectly limits integral wind-up.

 Why JAX?